Rome descends into chaos as protests turn violent

 What was initially planned as a peaceful “Occupy Rome” protest turned into a violent demonstration in the Italian capital.
 Police reportedly used tear gas and water cannons to disperse crowds of angry Italians.

-Prime Minister Silvio Berlusconi said those responsible for the violence must be identified and punished, calling the rioting "a very worrying sign for civil society… They must be condemned by everyone without reservation," Reuters reported.Rome Mayor Gianni Alemanno blamed the violence on "a few thousand thugs from all over Italy, and possibly from all over Europe."
+Dozens of demonstrators and police were injured, including one protester who was taken to the hospital with critical injuries, Reuters quoting officials as saying.
+At least 30 policemen suffered.Prime Minister Silvio Berlusconi said those responsible for the violence must be identified and punished, calling the rioting "a very worrying sign for civil society… They must be condemned by everyone without reservation," Reuters reported.Rome Mayor Gianni Alemanno blamed the violence on "a few thousand thugs from all over Italy, and possibly from all over Europe."

-The website for the international movement said 951 cities in 87 countries were ready to “Unite for Global Change” – the official slogan of the rally.
+The protests in the Italian capital were modeled on the "Occupy Wall Street" demonstration against capitalism and austerity measures, which went global Saturday with dozens of marches and protests worldwide.The website for the international movement said 951 cities in 87 countries were ready to “Unite for Global Change” – the official slogan of the rally.
 Sizable protests were held in Spain, the UK and New York.